Red-Moon-Software-Apprenticeship/redmoon-console/README.md

 If you want to test features specific to Google and Github OAuth, refer to the below instructions, else feel free to skip this section.

-Navigate to "./src/app/api/auth/" and create an .env file.
+Create a .env file in project root.
 Inside the .env file should look like this:

 ```bash
 GOOGLE_CLIENT_ID=<YOUR KEY>